TorryDo/Food_Delivery/README.md

 figma : https://www.figma.com/file/sfnG1gYFoa9Is1xolz8UyP/Food-Delivery?node-id=1%3A120
 </br>
-p/s : This is not my production, i cloned it on community section, just modified a bit
+p/s : This Figma design is not my production, i cloned it on community section, just modified a bit

 ## II, Screenshots